easyhard-io/hayekjs/README.md

 # LICENSE

-This program is dual-licensed as both [AGPLv3](https://github.com/easyhard-io/hayekjs/blob/master/LICENSE) and a commercial license under the following terms:
+This program is dual-licensed as both [AGPLv3](https://github.com/easyhard-io/hayekjs/blob/master/LICENSE) and a commercial license under the following terms, as defined in [LICENSE_ADDENDUM](https://github.com/easyhard-io/hayekjs/blob/master/LICENSE):

     HayekJS - A NodeJS library to manage knowledge Copyright (C) 2017 EasyHard.io